mohsinn1/minecraft/README.md

 ---

 ## How to Use

 - **Movement**: Use W/A/S/D to move and Spacebar to jump.
 - **Blocks**: Use E and Q to cycle through block types.
 Place blocks with the Left Mouse Button and break them with the Right Mouse Button.
 - **Crafting**: For the crafting label, use Right/Left Arrow to change recipes.
 Press C to craft the currently selected recipe.
 - **Day/Night Cycle**: The game world simulates a 24-hour cycle.
 Hold T to rapidly advance time for testing sunrise, sunset, and night.

+## Day/Night Cycle
+I also added a day and night cycle which updates the light and the sky in the world in real time.